jonathanpeppers/spice/README.md

 * Measure startup time & app size.
 * Profit?

-Some benefits of this approach are full support for trimming and eventually [NativeAOT][nativeaot] if it comes to mobile one day. 😉
+Benefits of this approach are full support for trimming and eventually [NativeAOT][nativeaot] if it comes to mobile one day. 😉

 [nativeaot]: https://learn.microsoft.com/dotnet/core/deploying/native-aot/